 - Ph.D., University of Minnesota, 1977

-Distinguished Professor, Biology
+Distinguished Professor Emeritus, Biology

-Class of 1954 Professor, Biology
+Class of 1954 Professor Emeritus, Biology

-Distinguished Professor, Biology
+Distinguished Professor Emeritus, Biology

-Class of 1954 Professor, Biology
+Class of 1954 Professor Emeritus, Biology

 The Evolution of Genome Architecture.
 It is commonly assumed that a causal link exists between complexity at the genomic and organismal levels.
-However, using population-genetic principles as a guide to understanding the evolution of duplicate genes, introns, mobile-genetic elements, and regulatory-region complexity, our work is advancing the hypothesis that much of eukaryotic genome complexity initially evolved as a passive indirect response to reduced population size (relative to the situation in prokaryotes).
-One of the primary goals of our work on gene duplication is to explain the shortcomings of the classical model, which postulates that the usual fate of a duplicated gene is either conversion to a nonfunctional pseudogene or acquisition of a new function.
+However, using population-genetic principles as a guide to understanding the evolution of duplicate genes, introns, mobile-genetic elements, and regulatory-region complexity, our work advanced the hypothesis that much of eukaryotic genome complexity initially evolved as a passive indirect response to reduced population size (relative to the situation in prokaryotes).
+One of the primary goals of our work on gene duplication was to explain the shortcomings of the classical model, which postulates that the usual fate of a duplicated gene is either conversion to a nonfunctional pseudogene or acquisition of a new function.
 We believe that duplicate genes are frequently preserved through a partitioning of functions of ancestral genes (subfunctionalization), rather than by the evolution of new functions.

-Finally, to empirically determine the response of genomes to alterations in population effective sizes and mutation rates, we have initiated long-term experiments with highly replicated populations of the bacterium Escherichia coli.
-Some of the goals of this experiment include testing the mutational-hazard theory of genome evolution, ascertaining the degree to which the pathways taken by evolution are repeatable, understanding how the mutation rate evolves in different population-genetic environments, and determining whether population bottlenecks induce heritable problems in protein folding and challenges for chaperone systems.
+Finally, to empirically determine the response of genomes to alterations in population effective sizes and mutation rates, we initiated long-term experiments with highly replicated populations of the bacterium Escherichia coli.
+Some of the goals of this experiment included testing the mutational-hazard theory of genome evolution, ascertaining the degree to which the pathways taken by evolution are repeatable, understanding how the mutation rate evolves in different population-genetic environments, and determining whether population bottlenecks induce heritable problems in protein folding and challenges for chaperone systems.

 The Role of Recombination in Evolution.
 Sexual recombination provides a powerful means for producing multi-locus genotypes with high fitness, but also has the negative side-effect of breaking apart coadaptive complexes of alleles.
-A great deal of theory has been developed to help explain the phylogenetic distribution of recombination, but the key biological observations for testing the various hypotheses remain to be developed.
-To help provide a mechanistic understanding of the causes and consequences of the loss of recombination, we are studying the microcrustacean Daphnia pulex, which consists of both sexual and asexual races of various evolutionary ages.
-Specific projects now include: the isolation and characterization of the genes responsible for meiosis suppression in obligate asexuals; quantification of the rate of accumulation of deleterious mutations in asexual vs. sexual lineages; estimation of the rate and tempo of allele and genotype turnover in natural populations; and the quantification of the influence of recombination on the activity of mobile genetic elements.
-The asexual lineages in this species complex are remarkably young (often <100 years), apparently owing to rapid extinction resulting from the "loss of heterozygosity" and exposure of pre-existing deleterious alleles by gene conversion, rather than from the accumulation of de novo mutations.
+A great deal of theory has been developed to help explain the phylogenetic distribution of recombination, but the key biological observations for testing the various hypotheses remained to be developed.
+To help provide a mechanistic understanding of the causes and consequences of the loss of recombination, we studied the microcrustacean Daphnia pulex, which consists of both sexual and asexual races of various evolutionary ages.
+Specific projects included: the isolation and characterization of the genes responsible for meiosis suppression in obligate asexuals; quantification of the rate of accumulation of deleterious mutations in asexual vs. sexual lineages; estimation of the rate and tempo of allele and genotype turnover in natural populations; and the quantification of the influence of recombination on the activity of mobile genetic elements.
+The asexual lineages in this species complex were remarkably young (often <100 years), apparently owing to rapid extinction resulting from the "loss of heterozygosity" and exposure of pre-existing deleterious alleles by gene conversion, rather than from the accumulation of de novo mutations.